 Of course, it doesn’t always work out like this.

 There are times when you think that forex traders are bearish on a pair, only to see that the pair reverses and breaks through to the top!

 In this example, if you saw price breaking lower from the pivot point and sold, you would have had a sad, sad day.

 Later on, during the European session, EUR/USD popped higher, eventually breaking through the pivot point.
 What’s more, the pair stayed above the pivot point, showing how buyers were rockin’ away.

 The lesson here?

 Traders are fickle!How forex traders feel about a currency can shift dramatically day to day, even session to session.

-This is why you cannot simply buy when price is above the pivot point or sell when it is below it.
+This is why you cannot simply buy when the price is above the pivot point or sell when it is below it.